JimmyDevvvvv/Persistence-Hunter/README.md

   process wrote the registry key (needs Sysmon Event ID 13 for that)
 - HKLM keys require Administrator rights
 - WOW64 (32-bit registry) is read with KEY_WOW64_64KEY by default

----

-## LinkedIn Post Note

-When posting: be transparent about the 4688 limitation — that's the kind of honest technical detail that makes posts credible.
-The tool is designed to be genuinely useful for threat hunters even with just the built-in Windows audit log.